-Some places in the U.S. can be more challenging to live in if you have spring pollen allergies.
-To show how much impact spring allergies can have, the Asthma and Allergy Foundation of America (AAFA) has released the 2018 Spring Allergy Capitals™ Report.
+The Asthma and Allergy Foundation of America (AAFA) has released the 2019 Spring Allergy Capitals™ report ranking the top 100 most challenging cities in the U.S. for spring allergies.
 Kids With Food Allergies (KFA) is a division of AAFA.

-Surprising their children with candy-filled Easter baskets is a cherished tradition for many families.
-Finding candy that is safe for kids with food allergies can be challenging, but there are many allergy-friendly options.
-Updated for 2018, the Kids With Food Allergies’ Easter candy guide is filled with food allergy-friendly sweets.
+Updated for 2019, the Kids With Food Allergies’ Easter candy guide is filled with food allergy-friendly sweets.
 Even favorites such as chocolate bunnies and jelly beans are included.
 Please remember to read all labels and make sure the product is right for your family.
-Of...

 The manufacturers of epinephrine auto-injectors have extended their U.S. savings card programs through 2018.
 Epinephrine is the only treatment for a severe allergic reaction known as anaphylaxis (anna-fih-LACK-sis).
 It is only available through a prescription by your doctor.
 Each prescription comes with two auto-injectors in a set.
 People with food allergies need two of these auto-injectors with them at all times.